muratk3n/thirdwave/en/README.md

 ---

 How do we know there has never been a civilization as advanced as ours before?
-I know ground shifts, soil moving can cover a lot of stuff.
-But they would have left something detectable by us, like our Arctic Storage.
+Sure, ground shifts, soil moves can cover a lot of stuff.
+But earlier civ would have left something detectable by us, like our Arctic Storage.
 I am sure that thing has some kind of radio transmission to advertise itself, and something like that, or other transmissions, would have been picked up.